 While nobody is going to pick your company because of your pretty invoices, they certainly might laugh and wonder what decade you’re stuck in if the invoice looks like it was prepared on a typewriter.
 Invoices are a reflection of your professionalism.

-Payroll management is a burden for most small businesses, which is why payroll outsourcing is projected to grow by nearly 6% over the next four years.
-I highly recommend you do the same.
+Payroll management is a burden for most small businesses, so payroll outsourcing is projected to grow by nearly 6% by 2027, per our payroll statistics article.
+I highly suggest you look into outsourcing payroll.

 Issuing paychecks, withholding employee taxes, and filing payroll tax returns is a cumbersome process that can be outsourced easily for a reasonable price.
-Many payroll service providers even integrate with your accounting software so that the necessary accounting entries are loaded automatically.
+Many of the best payroll services even integrate with your accounting software to load the necessary accounting entries automatically.

 There are many great choices for small business accounting software, but setting up a system properly is complicated.
 The better the program is tailored to your business, the easier and more beneficial it’ll be to use.

-I recommended that you hire a pro to customize your chart of accounts, products and services, customers, vendors, and invoices.
-Be sure to have them show you how to make changes to these lists as necessary.
+I recommended finding an accountant to customize your chart of accounts, products and services, customers, vendors, and invoices.
+Be sure to have them show you how to change these lists as necessary.
 Once these lists are complete, everyday transactions like issuing invoices and paying bills are very easy.

 The bookkeeping and accounting tips above apply to all small business owners, whether they do the bookkeeping themselves or outsource the process to a professional.
 Now, it’s time to decide how much of the work you’ll do yourself.